AhmadSerhall/innovativeML/README.md

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

-> We designed Coffee Express using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> InnovativeML was thoughtfully designed using wireframes and mockups, with a dedicated process of iteration to achieve the ideal layout.
+This approach ensures an effortless user experience and easy navigation within the platform.

 ### Wireframes
 | Login screen  | Register screen |  Landing screen |